How to Generate Investor Report PDFs from Airtable Data

 |---|---|---|

-| Investor Name | Single line text | Report header |
+| Investor Name | Single line text | LP name (primary field) |

 | For automated delivery | ||

-| Commitment Amount | Currency | Capital commitment |
+| Commitment Amount | Currency | This LP's capital commitment |

-| Capital Called | Currency | Total called to date |
+| Capital Called | Currency | Amount drawn from this LP to date |

-| Distributions | Currency | Total distributed |
+| Distributions | Currency | Amount returned to this LP to date |

-| Net IRR | Percent | Performance metric |
+| Net IRR | Percent | Annualized net IRR (e.g. 0.184 = 18.4%) |

-| Fund | Link to Funds | Which fund they're in |
+| Fund | Link to Funds | Link to the fund this LP belongs to |

-Funds Table:
+Funds Table

 | Field Name | Field Type | Purpose |